-- Overtime is defined as authorized time worked in excess of forty (40) hours in the designated workweek. - Overtime shall be compensated at one and a half (11⁄2) times the employee's regular hourly rate of pay for overtime hours worked during the respective workweek period.
+- Overtime is defined as authorized time worked in excess of forty (40) hours in the designated workweek. - Overtime shall be compensated in cash, or be credited as Compensatory Time Off (CTO) hours to be used at a future date in accordance with this Article, at one and a half (11⁄2) times the employee's regular hourly rate of pay for overtime hours worked during the respective workweek period.
 Pursuant to Fair Labor Standards Act (FLSA) regulations and for the purposes of calculating overtime compensation, the regular hourly rate of pay shall be determined by incorporating the employee's base rate and other includable compensation earned during the respective workweek period.
-Such includable compensation includes but shall not be limited to shift differential and the asbestos pay differential. - All overtime hours worked shall be compensated by cash or compensatory time off (CTO) as determined by the appropriate administrator.
+Such includable compensation includes but shall not be limited to shift, asbestos, and other pay differentials (if any), stipends and other items required by the FLSA to be included in the employee's regular rate of pay used for the purpose of calculating the overtime rate. - All overtime hours worked shall be compensated by cash or compensatory time off (CTO) as determined by the appropriate administrator.
+When making the determination as to whether to compensate by way of cash or CTO, the appropriate administrator shall consider the business needs of the department/division including, but not limited to, budgetary factors.
+Administrative discretion should not be exercised on an arbitrary or capricious basis, or in any way that would constitute a breach of Article 6 (Non-Discrimination).
+Any allegations of discriminatory conduct pursuant to Article 6 shall be exclusively dealt with under the provisions of that Article.
 Such determination shall be made prior to the time an employee is requested to work overtime, if practicable.
-However, all overtime worked beyond the accrual of two hundred and forty (240) hours of compensatory time off shall be paid in cash.
+All overtime worked beyond the accrual of two hundred and forty (240) hours of compensatory time off shall be paid in cash.